About the guidance

 During Level 2 of the Safe Exit Framework hotels and other accommodation are now able to open to Jersey residents for the purposes of a 'staycation'.

 In addition accommodation facilities may also be hosting people who are isolating either with confirmed COVID-19, symptoms, due to return from travel or potential contact with confirmed cases who can't return to their normal residence.

 This means that hotels may have clients that are:

-- have been exposed to Covid-19 (eg health care workers)
+- have been exposed to COVID-19 (for example, health care workers)

-- those that have not had any known exposure to Covid-19 but are staying in hotels for unrelated reasons (eg interim abode)
+- those that have not had any known exposure to COVID-19 but are staying in hotels for unrelated reasons

-The following guidance is provided to support such facilities and minimise the risk of transmission between staff and guests.
+The following guidance is provided to support facilities who are hosting those isolating and minimise the risk of transmission between staff and guests.

 Know the symptoms

 The employer should make sure that all hotel staff are aware of the